 Be Careful About Sharing Your Email Address With the Public

 Do not share your email address on websites or forums.
 Spammers often scan these sites for email addresses.
 Once your email address has been collected, you will receive spam and possibly other dangerous emails.
 Do not click the “Unsubscribe” link in an email message.
 Doing so only lets the spammers know your email address is legitimate, which could lead to you receiving more bogus emails.

 Open a second email account for websites you register for online, like message boards, Facebook, Twitter.
 Keep your personal email account private.
 Having a second email account will help to keep your personal account safe.

 Learn how to recognize phishing emails.
 Scammers find new ways daily to trick users into opening attachments or visiting dangerous websites.
 Often, they send threatening messages that make the user feel a sense of urgency to do as instructed.
 Your bank, the IRS, other government or financial institutions, or any other legitimate business will not ask you for personal information in an email message.

 If you receive a message and you are unsure if it is legitimate, call the business you deal with directly.
-Never click a link or call a phone number provided in the email message.
+Never click a link or call the phone number provided in the email message.
 Instead, use a web address or phone number that you know to be real.
 Never reply to spam email messages this only tells the spammer that the email account is active.
 The Federal Trade Commission offers tips on their website on how to recognize these types of messages.

 Two-Factor Authentication adds an additional layer of security when accessing your email account.
 It ensures that the person logging into the account is who they say they are.
 When you use two-factor authentication, you will log into your account with your username and password but then you will be required to provide additional information to gain access to the account.
 The “second factor” could come from something you know such as a PIN number or secret question — or from something you have such as a code sent to your smartphone.